 If you do plan to open a traditional or Roth IRA, you can do so through any brokerage bank, mutual fund house, or other financial institution.
 Retirement accounts are also offered by some online investment advisors.

 Potential Assets to Invest in During Your 20s

 Once you’ve determined which account/s you’ll be using, you’ll need to determine your investing strategy and goals.
 One important thing to understand about investing in your 20s is the tradeoff between risk and reward.
 You cannot have one without the other.

 Higher risk generally should come with a possibility of higher reward, and that risk usually comes in the form of volatility.
 Because higher-risk assets can go through periods of significant downside, they are generally only recommended for money that you won’t need for decades or more.

-Stocks can be volatile as prices fluctuate according to supply and demand forces as they trade on an open exchange.
-This volatility may still result in higher long-term returns over time—stocks have shown a growth rate of approximately 10% annually over time (according to the S&P 500 returns between 1926 to 2017).
+Stocks can be volatile: prices fluctuate according to supply and demand forces as they trade on an open exchange.
+This volatility may result in higher long-term returns over time—stocks have shown a growth rate of approximately 10%-11%annually over time (according to the S&P 500 returns between 1926 to 2018).

-Stocks are also called equity investments, because you own equity in a company.
+Stocks are also called equity investments, because an investor owns equity in a company.
 Other types of equity investments include limited partnerships, gold, direct investments in real estate, and equity real estate investment trusts (REITs), which are bundled real estate investments that trade like a stock.